 - How many advisees/mentees do you usually have at one time?

 - What do TA and/or teaching duties typically look like for your graduate students?
+When are students expected to start TA-ing and teaching?

 - What are quantitative methods classes like, and who usually teaches them?